User Flow

 1. Deposit Assets into a Vault

-Each vault only has one type of loan asset (e.g., USDT) which can be deployed across multiple markets.
+Each vault only has one loan asset (e.g., USDT) which can be deployed across multiple markets.

 Once deposited, the vault allocates the loan asset across these markets to earn yield over time.